kaijianZ/Alvitr/README.md

 ```
 Request package is required.

-the images will be downloaded to WorkingDirectory/images/20xx-xx-xx/ if specific
+the images will be downloaded to

+WorkingDirectory/images/20xx-xx-xx/ if specific
-date is given or today's list will be downloaded when no argument
+date is given

+WorkingDirectory/images/20xx-xx-xx/ when no argument
+__NOTE: the date is today__

 WorkingDirectory/images/your_tag/ if specific tag is given